KxSystems/docs-v1/docs/dashboards/datagrid.md

 ### Auto Collapse Grouping

-On loading of dashboard, groupings will be in collapsed form.
+When the Dashboard is loaded, data grid groupings will be in collapsed form.
 Grid groupings are configured in [Grouping Columns](datagrid#grouping-columns)

 ### Keep NonExistent Columns

-Use of NonExistent Columns is best employed when working with a large number of queries.
-This could be during the design process where a dashboard builder can retain column configurations from copied data grids using different queries.
+Use of NonExistent Columns is employed when working with a large number of queries.
+If a <a href="#data-source">Data Source</a> is changed, the prior column configurations from the original <a href="#data-source">Data Source</a> will be kept if this control is checked.

 Dynamic queries which have don't have fixed column definitions can check the Keep NonExistent Columns to retain configuration options; e.g. column formatting.
 In this scenario, the "*" would be used in the Data Field Name